--Gather appropriate library and web-based resources for undergraduate study; make critical judgments about their merits accurately utilising techniques for analysing of research and empirical data.
+1.Gather appropriate library and web-based resources for undergraduate study; make critical judgments about their merits accurately utilising tecniques for analysing research and empirical data.

--Synthesise and critically evaluate theoretical contributions of different schools and disciplines of enquiry
+2.Synthesise and critically evaluate the theoretical contributions of different schools and disciplines of enquiry.

--Demonstrate the ability to use the available evidence to construct and sustain an argument to be presented using a range of methods to specialist and non-specialist audiences
+3.Demonstrate the ability to use the available evidence to construct and sustain an argument to be presented using a range of methods to specialist and non-specialist audiences.

 Back to top